 Tell your doctor if you have ever had any unusual or allergic reaction to this medicine or any other medicines.
 Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.

-Appropriate studies have not been performed on the relationship of age to the effects of darunavir, cobicistat, emtricitabine, and tenofovir alafenamide combination in children.
-Safety and efficacy have not been established.
+Appropriate studies performed to date have not demonstrated pediatric-specific problems that would limit the usefulness of darunavir, cobicistat, emtricitabine, and tenofovir alafenamide combination in children weighing at least 40 kilograms (kg).
+Safety and efficacy have not been established in children weighing less than 40 kg.

 Appropriate studies performed to date have not demonstrated geriatric-specific problems that would limit the usefulness of darunavir, cobicistat, emtricitabine, and tenofovir alafenamide combination in the elderly.
 However, elderly patients are more likely to have age-related liver problems, which may require caution in patients using this medicine.